 About missing Class 1 contributions letters

-We send out letters every quarter (three months) to anyone that we haven't received either any or enough contributions from.
+We send out letters every quarter (3 months) to anyone that we haven't received either any or enough contributions from.

-The letters alert you to the fact that you don't have enough contributions for a particular quarter.
+The letters alert you that you have not paid enough contributions for a particular quarter.

 You must pay contributions in order to claim benefits like sickness and pensions.

 Reasons why you might have received a letter

 You might have received a letter because:

 - your employer hasn't submitted your earnings details